MeteorsLiu/zerocopy-tun/readme.md

 So that's why i try MMAP to read tun packet to avoid the copying.

-However, accroding to the [benchmark result of Cloudflare](https://blog.cloudflare.com/sockmap-tcp-splicing-of-the-future/), the zerocopy writing isn't a good idea, which is always slower than POSIX write function commonly.
+However, accroding to the [benchmark result of Cloudflare](https://blog.cloudflare.com/sockmap-tcp-splicing-of-the-future/), the zerocopy of TCP may not a good idea, which is always slower than POSIX write function when writing or receiving a large packet.

-As far as I'm concerned, it's not necessary to do a zerocopy write, while reading is necessary.
+As far as I'm concerned, it's not necessary to do a zerocopy for TCP, while tun is necessary.